kamilkhanlab/implicit-func-relaxations/README.md

 know a set $X$ containing the range of $\mathbf{x}$.

 This
-repository illustrates our new approach for constructing convex/concave relaxations for the unknown implicit function
+repository illustrates [our new approach](https://doi.org/10.1007/s10898-023-01281-0) for constructing convex/concave relaxations for the unknown implicit function
-$\mathbf{x}$ in terms of known information, and contains our Julia code for all numerical examples in the corresponding manuscript.
-This manuscript is currently under review for publication, and the current draft is available by request.
+$\mathbf{x}$ in terms of known information, and contains our Julia code for all numerical examples in our accompanying article.

 This implementation was developed by Huiyi Cao in Julia.
-This repository is tied to the accompanying manuscript, and will not be updated except for bug fixes.
-If you make use of this code, please cite the accompanying manuscript.
+This repository is tied to the accompanying article, and will not be updated except for bug fixes.
+If you make use of this code, please cite our article:

+> Huiyi Cao and Kamil A. Khan, General convex relaxations of implicit functions and inverse functions, *Journal of Global Optimization*, in press, 2023. doi:10.1007/s10898-023-01281-0

 This work was supported by the McMaster Advanced Control Consortium (MACC), and by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant RGPIN-2017-05944.